Men of War: Men of War II: Arena

-Men of War II: Arena (originally known as Soldiers: Arena until September 2019) is a now defunct title from the original developers of Soldiers: Heroes of World War II, Faces of War, and Men of War.
+Men of War II: Arena (originally known as Soldiers: Arena until September 2019) is a now defunct title from the Best Way, original developers of Soldiers: Heroes of World War II, Faces of War, and Men of War.
 The game was set in World War II, and focused on large scale strategic multiplayer battles instead of single-player.
 The game was on an independently developed and enhanced GEM engine, created by the original makers of the engine.
 In September 2021, the servers were shut down, and development was shifted to focus on Men of War II, a full-feature sequel to the original Men of War.

+Men of War II

+Men of War II was developed by Best Way and published by Fulqrum Publishing.
+A direct sequel to Men of War, the game features new mechanics and modes and is set in Eastern and Western Fronts of World War II.

 Other games

 Battle of Empires: 1914-1918

 Battle of Empires: 1914-1918 is an independently developed title based on the original Men of War GEM engine.
 It is created by Great War Team, and published by Best Way Soft.
 It was originally a modification for Men of War until it eventually became a full game.
 It was in early access until a full release.
-Set in World War I, the game was meant to somewhat realistically portray the war in a gritty tone.
-Unfortunately, due to the developers and the constraints of the early GEM engine, the game was met with mostly mixed reviews.
+Set in World War I, the game was meant to realistically portray the war in a gritty tone, but due to the developers and the constraints of the early GEM engine, the game was met with mostly mixed reviews.